Students & Alumni

 - Job search documents: resumes, multi-media resumes, cover letters, CV’s, etc.

-All students and alumni have access to E&H Connects.
-Login using your E&H Username (example: ehstudent18) and Password.
 E&H Connects is maintained and updated by Career Services and it is a collection of current student employment, internship, and job postings.
-Step-by-step instructions for accessing, updating, and viewing jobs on E&H Connects are linked here and available in other formats upon request by e-mailing Career Services.
+E&H Connects step-by-step instructions for accessing, updating, and viewing jobs on E&H Connects are available and other formats are available upon request by e-mailing Amanda Gardner.

 - CareerBuilder.com: Find the right job.
 Right now.

 - Monster.com: Monster can help you find the best jobs, employers and career advice.

 - ZipRecruiter.com : The smartest way to get hired.

 Local Job Search Resources

 Federal Job Search

 - For more information on the federal government job search, visit the Students and Recent Graduates section of USAJob.gov